hmxmilohax/rb3-pc/readme.md

 ![A screenshot of Rock Band 3's CPU custom settings, showing SPU XFloat Accuracy, SPU Block Size, Preferred SPU Threads, and Thread Scheduler highlighted in blue with a dotted outline.](images/cust/cpu.png "CPU")
 * ![A blue square with a dotted outline.](images/cust/smallblue.png "Tan Square") **Improved performance, depending on machine**:
 	* **Change "SPU Block Size" to "Mega"** - Ties smaller SPU compiled together, which requiring fewer cores/threads.
 Drastically speeds up game startup time on certain machines.
-	* **Change "Preferred SPU Threads" to "1", "2", "3", or "4"** - Can help prevent stutter caused by CPU overloads on systems with fewer cores/threads. **Start at 4 and lower it one by one until it improves**.
+	* **Change "Preferred SPU Threads" to "1", "2", "3", or "4"** - May help prevent stutter caused by CPU overloads on systems with fewer cores/threads. **Start at 4 and lower it one by one until it improves**.
 	* **Change "Thread Scheduler" to "RPCS3 Scheduler", or "RPCS3 Alternative Scheduler"** - **FOR CPUs WITH 12+ THREADS ONLY!** May help with thread distribution to prevent microstutters.
 	* **AS A LAST RESORT** **"SPU XFloat Accuracy" to "Relaxed"** - Changing this will gain a few frames on low end systems but **will break practice mode and possibly other features!**